wp-plugins/b09-link-to-existing-content/readme.txt

 == Changelog ==

+= 1.3.0 =
+* Now also works if the visual editor is disabled.

 = 1.2.0 =
 * Added Functionality for linking to taxonomies from the "Link to Existing Content" dialog